 - recycle leads which aren’t yet ready for a sale so they don’t fall by the wayside.

-A good lead management system will result in a higher sales conversion rate and increased revenues so it might be worth considering some virtual assistant lead generation support to help get the most out of each lead.
+A good management system will result in a higher sales conversion rate and increased revenues so it might be worth considering some virtual assistant lead generation support to help get the most out of each lead.

 We hope you’ve found these lead generation tips for small business helpful.
 If you are looking to outsource sales lead generation or would like to know more about our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.